meraki/dashboard-api-ansible/README.md

 ## New collection modules

-The modules that were there before, usually with a `meraki` prefix, are maintained until version 2.x.x, with the same structure used in previous versions, they will disappear in next major release and only the new modules will remain.
+The modules that were there before, usually with a `meraki` prefix, are maintained until version 2.x.x, with the same structure used in previous versions.
+The old modules will disappear in the next major release and only the new modules will remain.
 Each old module has its deprecation marking, indicating which is the new equivalent.

 ### Example
 - Old module: